Suomen huippumalli haussa season 7: Episode 3

 The remaining 12 contestants received makeover.
 The next day, they have their next photoshoot for Niki Newd natural makeup company.
 The main focus is on their hands and they'll be posing in water that's freezing cold.
 But before that, Saara announced to them that his time there will be no group photos as one person from both teams will be eliminated.

 At the judging room, beside Saara are judge Viivi Huuska and the guest judge, Niki Newd founder Kirsi Kaukonen.
 But before judging happen, the models have a runway challenge.
-After individual deliberaton from each teams, The judges are impressed with all the photos from team Venla and decided that all members from team Venla are safe.
+After individual deliberation from each teams, The judges are impressed with all the photos from team Venla and decided that all members from team Venla are safe.
 At the end, Saara instantly announced that Jere & Eeva are eliminated, and the judges decided that Leevi & Linda got best photo, and they'll be the team leader for next week.
 But the episode end in cliffhanger, as Saara asked them to pick their teammates immediately.